Deepti-debug/recognition-in-terra-incognita/README.md

  - Use the training images as they are to train the model.

-### Detection via Faster RCNN with ResNet-101 backbone:
+## Detection via Faster RCNN with ResNet-101 backbone:

+- This ReadMe contains high-level info on Detection model, for in-depth information, go to the **Detection-Faster-RCNN** directory and take a look at the ReadMe in that folder.

 **Experiment 1:**